kerberoid/kitbogacodejam25/README.md

 todo:
 - [ ] more Images (some Crows)
 - [ ] select Image randomly
-- [ ] icreasing difficulty through changing spin speed
+- [X] icreasing difficulty through changing spin speed
 - [ ] multiple stages to complete the captcha
+- [ ] make more difficult through change in speed and direction in the stages

 # OG codejam rules